msolorio/workout_app/README.md

 - **Use ES Modules on server** - allow importing of TypeScript interfaces
 - **Use non-hook GraphQL queries/mutations on client** - simplify tiered model methods
 - **Add a social component to the app** - allow users to share workouts, message one another, and find users based on location.
 Would use WebSockets for real-time and Redis for strategically caching shared user data.

-## Notes
-Apollo GraphQL offers caching and keeping a local cache in Redux was not entirely needed.
-I chose to implement Redux to practice coordinating the two data stores and to allow for optimistic updates as a future feature.
-With optimistic updates a user would create/update records client-side without waiting for server response.